Updated: a day ago

 I blurted, “You make it sound like he is two people.”

-Dr. J nodded and said, “We humans are made up of various parts.
+Dr. J nodded and said, “We humans are made up of various parts, and we switch between them.
 Some people have a strong side that pushes/criticizes, which brings out another side that rebels.

-"The stronger we push and criticize ourselves the stronger we push back (rebel).
+"The stronger we push and criticize, he added, the stronger we find ourselves pushing back.

-“For example, Michael pushes hard through the day, often denying himself the basics, like food, and then he rebels later with behavior he regrets.”
+"And Michael is a good example.
+He pushes hard through the day, often denying himself the basics, like food and the toilet; then later, he rebels with behavior that he ends up regretting.

 He turned to Michael and asked, “Who are you, the Pusher or the Rebel?”